- Aisa Kirabo Kacyira Deputy Executive Director UN-Habitat

 - Sri Husnaini Sofjan SENIOR CONSULTANT - PROGRAMME ADMINISTRATION & STRATEGIST Huairou Commission Malaysia

 - Tania Espinosa LA Law Program Coord.
 WIEGO Mexico

 - Wandia Seaforth Retired Chief Best Practices UN-HABITAT SAFER CITIES PROGRAMME Kenya

 Women and the Implementation of the New Urban Agenda

-The afternoon breakout sessions will engage participants in dialogue over actionable recommendations and successful partnership building strategies for the New Urban Agenda implementation in all of the areas essential for women’s equality: women’s political leadership and participation, women’s economic empowerment in formal and informal economy, cities safe for women and girls, grassroots women’s leadership in informal settlement upgrading, the urban-rural nexus, access to and control over land and property, environment and resilience, gender responsive city design, women’s lives in post conflict context.
+The afternoon breakout sessions engaged participants in dialogue over actionable recommendations and successful partnership building strategies for the New Urban Agenda implementation in all of the areas essential for women’s equality: women’s political leadership and participation, women’s economic empowerment in formal and informal economy, cities safe for women and girls, grassroots women’s leadership in informal settlement upgrading, the urban-rural nexus, access to and control over land and property, environment and resilience, gender responsive city design, women’s lives in post conflict context.

 - How can women and women’s networks consolidate the practical and strategic policy and implementation priorities that the women’s movement/ platform has forged to ensure that the New Urban Agenda empowers women and engenders city and community development?

 - How can women and women’s constituencies be positioned as players in the settlements movement/ platform across the stakeholder groups (local authorities; parliamentarians; professionals; research and academia; civil society organizations; youth; indigenous; grassroots women leaders; business and industries; farmers; older persons; etc.) in promoting the sustainable urban development paradigm?

 - What are the strategic policy and programme priorities, entry points, and strategic partnerships necessary to ensure the gender-responsive implementation of the New Urban Agenda?